honzajavorek/oleander/README.md

 ## Thesis document

 You can read my thesis by downloading a [PDF file](https://github.com/downloads/honzajavorek/oleander/thesis.pdf) here from GitHub.
+By the way, it has [it's own page](https://is.muni.cz/th/208013/fi_m?info=1;zpet=%2Fvyhledavani%2F%3Fsearch%3Djavorek%26start%3D1) at Masaryk University's information system.

 ### Initial instructions